 - Butter a 9-inch pie plate and then coat it with the breadcrumbs.
 Swirl the breadcrumbs around the plate until you have an even coating and then tap out the excess.

-- Spread out the bacon on the same baking sheet and bake for 14-16 minutes, or until brown and crispy.
+- Spread out the bacon on a baking sheet and bake for 14-16 minutes, or until brown and crispy.
 Remove the bacon to a paper towel lined plate.

 - Lower the heat of the oven to 350F.